nikolayg/nikgrozev-website/_posts/blog/2018-09-04-diy-type-safe-aop-in-typescript.md

 example()
 ```

-The audit log is huge - every axios parameter and response element is printed out.
+The produced audit log is huge - every axios parameter and response element is printed out.
 Below is a subset of the output
 (`...` denotes omited output):

 ```